plotly.graph_objects.Scatter

 property color

-Sets the stoke color of the error bars.
+Sets the stroke color of the error bars.

 The ‘color’ property is a color and may be specified as: